netdata/kernel-collector/kernel/DEVELOPER.md

 The `legacy_test` and `go_tester` binaries are compiled with debug symbols to make local debugging easier.

+When a tested object contains `BPF_MAP_TYPE_RINGBUF` or `BPF_MAP_TYPE_USER_RINGBUF`, both testers switch to ring-buffer-specific handling.
+They no longer try to iterate those maps as generic key/value tables.

 You can take a look in all options available for tests running: